Action Research: The History of Action Research

 Since Action Research starts with everyday experience and is concerned with the development of living knowledge, the process of inquiry is as important as specific outcomes.
 It is emancipatory and leads not just to new practical knowledge, but to new abilities to create knowledge.

-In this context, knowledge is percieved as a living, evolving process of ‘coming to know’ rooted in the everyday experience; it is a verb rather than a noun.
+In this context, knowledge is perceived as a living, evolving process of ‘coming to know’ rooted in the everyday experience; it is a verb rather than a noun.
 The Columbian sociologist Orlando Fals-Borda combined the methodology of Action Research with Paulo Freire’s [Freire, Paolo, Pedagogy of the Oppressed, 30th Anniversay Edition, Translated by Myra Bergman Ramos with an introduction by Donaldo Macedo, copyright 1970, 1993 by Paulo Freire; Copyright 2000 Introduction by Donaldo Macedo.
 Page 9] perspectives in Pedagogy of the Oppressed, to create the ‘Participatory Action Research’ paradigm.

 Paulo Freire’s thinking has taken on great significance for educators, social workers, businesses and institutions in technologically advanced societies which act to program the individual—especially the disadvantaged—to a rigid conformity.
 The underlying message of Pedagogy of the Oppressed is that a new underclass has been created, and it is everyone’s responsibility to react thoughtfully and positively to the situation [Freire, Paolo, Pedagogy of the Oppressed, 30th Anniversay Edition, Translated by Myra Bergman Ramos with an introduction by Donaldo Macedo, copyright 1970, 1993 by Paulo Freire; Copyright 2000 Introduction by Donaldo Macedo.
 Page 9].